 There was something else about him, a Guruji “mystique.”
 He was like a human lighthouse, guiding you calmly to the shore.
 He had this shine in his eyes—a serene glow that seemed to say, “You’re alright…you’re okay.”

 It wasn’t all smiles, though.
 The school was as close as you can get to yogi military training.
 There was no messing around, no small talk, just yoga.

-It was going to be a tough few weeks: four hours of yoga, six days a week, plus the cleansing techniques, theory, meditation, and pranayama classes.
-Luckily for me, at that time of year, only four people were training in the academy so there were several times I was face-to-face with Guruji, other yoga masters, and no one else.
+It was going to be a tough few weeks: four hours of asana, six days a week, plus the cleansing techniques, theory, meditation, and pranayama classes.
+Luckily for me, at that time of year, only four people were training at the college so there were several times I was face-to-face with Guruji, other yoga masters, and no one else.